ioanniskousis/re-former/README.md

 # Re-Former

-The purpose of this project is to present the rails helper methods in order to create an HTML form.
-Initially we created a form using native HTML mark-up and gradually re-formed it to follow rails practices using helper methods.
-We implemented one form to handle user’s details insertions to the Users table in a database.
-Additionally, for convenience, we created an index form to access all users, a details form to view the user’s details and an edit form to edit those details and also to handle input errors.

 <!--
 *** Thanks for checking out this README Template.
 If you have a suggestion that would
 *** make this better, please fork the repo and create a pull request or simply open